Skip to main content

 Many banks, law offices and other institutions which deal in financial or real property transactions employ individuals who are commissioned as Notaries Public.
 It is the responsibility of licensees to understand the Notary Public Law.

-What has the County Clerk’s office to do with notaries?
-Notaries Public are commissioned in their counties of residence.
-After receiving and approving an applicant for a notary public commission, the Secretary of State forwards the commission, the original oath of office and the signature of the notary public to the appropriate county clerk.
+Notaries Public are commissioned in their counties of residence for a term of four years.
+After receiving and approving an applicant for a notary public commission, the Secretary of State forwards the commission, the original oath of office, and the signature of the notary public to the appropriate county clerk.
 The county clerk maintains a record of the commission and signature.
 The public may then access this record and verify the “official” signature of the notary at the county clerk’s office.

 • Do you need to renew your license?
 Click Here to review change in law.